A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Experiments

-We first evaluate the accuracy of our method in predicting the optimal values of binary variables.
-This is a binary classification task with two notable characteristics.
-First, the 0/1 labels are not inherently positive or negative, as both classes are of equal importance and the goal is simply to predict correct variable values as much as possible.
-Second, class labels can be imbalanced.
-For IP, WA, MIS and CA, the ratios of 1 to 0 variables are 9:1, 1:4, 3:1 and 1:1, respectively.
-To provide a comprehensive assessment, we use balanced accuracy (Bal-Acc), macro F1-score (Macro-F1), and Matthews correlation coefficient (MCC) as evaluation metrics.
-We also report the MSE between the predicted probability vector $\Phi_{\mathrm{sol}}$ and the target optimal solution $\mathbf{x}^*$, as well as the number and rate of incorrectly predicted variables (Error-Num and Error-Rate).
-As shown in Table \ref{tab:binary-pred}, our attention-based model consistently outperforms BGNN across all datasets and all metrics.
-As a more intuitive observation, our model predicts 15.1\%, 22.2\%, 13.7\% and 5.4\% more variables correctly than BGNN on IP, WA, MIS and CA respectively, demonstrating a much stronger prediction accuracy.
+We first evaluate binary variable prediction accuracy.
+This is a binary classification task with no intrinsic positive or negative class and potential class imbalance, with the 0/1 label ratios of 9:1 (IP), 1:4 (WA), 3:1 (MIS), and 1:1 (CA).
+Therefore, we use macro F1-score (M-F1), Matthews correlation coefficient (MCC), the MSE between $\Phi_{\mathrm{sol}}$ and the optimal solution $\mathbf{x}^*$, and the rate of incorrectly predicted variables (E-Rate) as metrics.
+As shown in Table \ref{tab:binary-pred}, our attention-based model consistently outperforms BGNN across all datasets and all metrics, correctly predicts 15.1\%, 22.2\%, 13.7\% and 5.4\% more variables on IP, WA, MIS and CA respectively, demonstrating a much stronger prediction accuracy.
+We further visualize the probability distribution of binary variable predictions on MIS in Appendix \ref{sec:app_pre_analysis}.